JukkoInc/jukko-ios-sdk/README.md

-# Jukko SDK documentation
+># Jukko Android Documentation

 Welcome to the Jukko developer SDK documentation.
 Follow our step-by-step instructions to integrate Jukko and start monetizing while converting your app into a catalyst for social impact today!

 If you have any questions during the integration process, you can reach us at [devs@jukko.com](mailto:devs@jukko.com) and we'll get back to you ASAP.
 Thanks for joining our movement to create a better world and a better way of doing business.

-[TOC]

 ### Integration - CocoaPods